• Webinars

 Fetch List from Cache

-You can fetch a list from the cache using GetList that takes a cache key as a parameter.
+You can fetch a list from the cache using GetList which takes a cache key as a parameter.
 This key is the name of the list specified during list creation.

 Warning